Build a rock for a Django app¶

-In this tutorial, we’ll create a simple Django application and learn how to
+In this tutorial, we’ll create a simple Django app and learn how to

 containerise it in a rock, using Rockcraft’s django-framework